HomeSpecialties › Ophthalmology

 from PGY3

-RANZCO central selection (CV, referees, MMI, SJT) feeds a national pool; training networks then make offers via the matching program.
+RANZCO central selection (CV, referees, an Asynchronous Video Interview (AVI) and an SJT) feeds a national pool; training networks then make offers and allocate places.

 Basic Training (Years 1–2)